Title: Kumiko, the Treasure Hunter

 Cinematography: Sean Porter

-This indie feature opens with a blurred VHS tape showing – the film is based on a true story, which actually is from Coen brothers’ FARGO (1996), has its implicit double meaning, because the film itself is a reinterpretation of a real-life event about our centre character Kumiko (Kikuchi), a 29-year-old office lady in Tokyo, who is hooked by FARGO’s scenes where a briefcase of cash is stashed in the snow land by Steve Buscemi’s Carl Showalter, firmly believes it is her destiny to retrieve the money and embarks on a journey to USA.
+This indie feature opens with a blurred VHS tape playing Coen brothers’ FARGO (1996), which has its implicit meta-reference, as the film actually is the reinterpretation of a real-life but larger-than-life story about our lonesome heroine Kumiko (Kikuchi), a 29-year-old office lady in Tokyo, who is hooked by FARGO’s scenes where a briefcase of cash is stashed in the snow land by Steve Buscemi’s character Carl Showalter, and inexplicably but firmly believes it is her destiny to retrieve the money, ergo she embarks on a journey to USA.

 Yet, the hospitality of Minnesota citizens (a patent opposite of Tokyo’s frigid person-to-person aura) is overwhelmingly cordial to a foreigner who can only utter simple English and doesn’t even bring enough clothes for the freezing cold weather, she encounters a kind older woman (Venard), a helpful sergeant (director David Zellner himself), a deaf taxi driver (Hall) who doesn’t even chase her when she escapes without paying the fare, through her one-track mind journey, but runs away whenever they deny her pipe dream, but not enough kindness can save her suicidal trek.
 Wearing a tacky quill walking aimlessly to her doom, Kumiko’s dedication is unerring because the reality is too cruel for her to wake up and face the music, so she must go to Fargo, to collect the money and start anew (only there is no place for her in this vast world), thus, Zellner fabricates a dreamlike finale where Kumiko not only finds what she is looking for and reunites with Bunzo as well.
 But it is not a gratifying happy ending since it is an impossible mission under that absurd context, on the contrary, through which, the fancy wish-fulfilment exudes much more visceral pathos, as we all can access a bleak mental picture of Kumiko’s fate.